 Videos, infographics, audio clips and other additional features can also drive traffic to your blog or website.

 As real estate trends change along with buyer and seller preferences, you don’t want to get left behind.
 Any content you post should be regularly updated to make sure you’re providing potential clients with the most relevant and helpful information.

 Consider hiring a professional.

 Even the most tech-savvy Realtors can struggle to master SEO concepts.
 That’s why it’s important to hire an SEO consultant, if you can afford one.
 A professional can analyze your site and blog posts to see how your content is performing based on the top keywords you selected.
 He or she can help you update your content and improve your rankings.

 If you can’t afford to hire a consultant, there are numerous websites you can use to check your SEO scores.
 To find them, you can simply consult Google.
 Chances are, sites that rank high talking about SEO are likely to be good at detecting SEO content.

 Once you’ve done all you can to drive potential clients to your content, you need to seal the deal.
 On your blog or other pages, people should easily be able to contact you and put a face to your name.

 Include your picture and a tagline with important info/links to your social media pages and contact info.
 Consider including a contact form at the bottom of all of your posts, or at least a link to fill one out.

-When these leads reach out to you, whether they’re specifically looking to hire a Realtor or just want to learn more about the topic you discussed, you can use your books to push your advantage over the edge.
+When these leads reach out to you, whether they’re specifically looking to hire a Realtor or just want to learn more about the topic you discussed, you can provide them with helpful information to push your expert status over the edge.